Healthy, Wealthy, & Wise

 Reality

 In case you are wondering about my family life and what gives me the authority to write on this subject, I will share a few things.
-I celebrate my 15th wedding anniversary this year with my high school sweetheart (we started dating when I was just 14).
-I have two young children(boy and girl) and we live together in a beautiful suburban home (no white picket fence).
+I celebrate my 15th wedding anniversary this year with my high school sweetheart (remember we started dating when I was just 14, I had a lot of game…).
+I have two young children(boy and girl) and we live together in a beautiful suburban home (minus the white picket fence, but we have a balcony with a beautiful view of the Wasatch mountains).
 By many measures I have a fantastic marriage and a wonderful family.

 My wife and I are both mentally and physically strong.
-We are attractive, thin, and well dressed.
+We are attractive (so we are told…), thin, and well dressed.
 We are devoid of disease and most stresses.
 I’m not writing this to brag or boast, but to paint the picture of what is possible in todays America.
 Those that believe we are living in the worst of times are simply ignorant of history.
+One just needs to venture outside of their eco chamber to discover that many in America are thriving.
+I for one have ascended from the bottom decile to the upper decile.

 We are upper middle class/professional managerial class (PMC) by most any metric.
 The 9.9% if you will.
-I have advanced degrees, read for pleasure, only eat organic, write to a robust audience on Substack, and I have been lucky financially through various economic interests.
+I have advanced degrees, I exercise daily (I lift weights in the morning and do yoga at night with my wife), I read for pleasure, I eat only organic foods , I write to a robust audience on Substack, and I have been lucky financially through various economic interests.
 If this sounds like something out of Bobo’s In Paradise, you’d be correct.

 According to the rubric laid out by sociologist Max Weber, the upper-middle class consists of well-educated professionals with graduate degrees and comfortable incomes.

-At times It’s hard for me to believe the life I currently have because if I were somehow able to see this reality 25 years ago I would have been in disbelief.
+I often find it hard to believe that I have the life I have because if I were somehow able to see this reality 25 years ago, I would have been in disbelief.
 I grew up in the 1990’s in a lower class household.
 My parents separated when I was 10 and ultimately divorced.
-This made me a latch key kid living with a single mother of 2.
+This made me a latch key kid living with a single mother and a younger brother.
+I quickly became the man of the house.
+I was not prepared, I needed a father, more importantly my younger brother needed a father.
+We lacked structure, we lacked guidance, we lacked stability.

 Joy comes to us from those whom we love even when they are absent …; when present, seeing them and associating intimately with them yields real pleasure - Seneca